smucclaw/eu-ai-act/act.md

 2. Visa Information System

     a.
-Proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF
+Proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE

-THE COUNCIL amending Regulation (EC) No 767/2008, Regulation (EC) No 810/2009, Regulation (EU) 2017/2226, Regulation (EU) 2016/399, Regulation XX/2018 \[Interoperability Regulation\], and Decision 2004/512/EC and repealing Council Decision 2008/633/JHA - COM(2018) 302 final.
+COUNCIL amending Regulation (EC) No 767/2008, Regulation (EC) No 810/2009, Regulation (EU) 2017/2226, Regulation (EU) 2016/399, Regulation XX/2018 \[Interoperability Regulation\], and Decision 2004/512/EC and repealing Council Decision 2008/633/JHA - COM(2018) 302 final.
 To be updated once the Regulation is adopted (April/May 2021) by the co-legislators.

 3. Eurodac

     a.
-Amended proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on the establishment of \'Eurodac\' for the comparison of biometric data for the effective application of Regulation (EU) XXX/XXX \[Regulation on Asylum and Migration Management\] and of Regulation (EU) XXX/XXX \[Resettlement Regulation\], for identifying an illegally staying third- country national or stateless person and on requests for the comparison with Eurodac data by Member States\' law enforcement authorities and Europol for law enforcement purposes and amending Regulations (EU) 2018/1240 and (EU) 2019/818 -- COM(2020) 614 final.
+Amended proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on the establishment of \'Eurodac\' for the comparison of biometric data for the effective application of Regulation (EU) XXX/XXX \[Regulation on Asylum and Migration Management\] and of Regulation (EU) XXX/XXX \[Resettlement Regulation\], for identifying an illegally staying third-country national or stateless person and on requests for the comparison with Eurodac data by Member States\' law enforcement authorities and Europol for law enforcement purposes and amending Regulations (EU) 2018/1240 and (EU) 2019/818 -- COM(2020) 614 final.

 4. Entry/Exit System